aliyun/terraform-provider-alibabacloudstack/website/docs/d/slbs.html.markdown

 * `vswitch_id` - (Optional) ID of the VSwitch linked to the SLBs.
 * `address` - (Optional) Service address of the SLBs.
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).
+* `tags` - (Optional) A map of tags assigned to the SLB instances.
+The tags can have a maximum of 5 tag.
+It must be in the format:

 ## Attributes Reference